I am not a football fan, so I have ignored the 2014 FIFA World Cup.

-Seven goals for Germany, only one for Brazil, and the latter a late one in the match, so Brazil’s dreams of planetary football supremacy were crushed in the most humiliating way possible, right on their home soil.
+Seven goals for Germany, only one for Brazil, and the latter late in the match, so Brazil’s dreams of planetary football supremacy were crushed in the most humiliating way possible, right on their home soil.

 I’ve seen the photographs of tearful, depressed, bewildered footballers, zombified by the catastrophe.

-I’ve also seen the photographs of serious, stunned, and furious Brazilians, witnessing history being made in the pitch of shame.
+I’ve seen the photographs of serious, stunned, and furious Brazilians, witnessing history being made in the pitch of shame.

 I would imagine that in Brazil the next month will be one of national reflection and analysis.